 The price response is supplemented by estimated impacts of network reliability programs, as provided by the operating network service provider (NSP).
-For example, AEMO obtains an estimated response from Ausnet's Critical Peak Day program from Ausnet after the days where this has been called.
-AEMO may over time replace this with its ownreviews DSP response estimates for materiality and feasibility.
-The response estimate, using is also validated against known ranges of response levels for the information reported through the DSP Information (DSPI) Portal to estimate the impact itself. relevant technology.
+For example, AEMO obtains an estimated response from Ausnet's Critical Peak Day program after the days where this has been called.
+AEMO reviews DSP response estimates for materiality and feasibility.
+The response estimate is also validated against known ranges of response levels for the relevant technology.